• Skip to main content

 1. Roll and squeeze the lemons a little bit by hand to release the juice inside.

-2. In each lemon, insert 1 nail and 1 small strip of copper wire.
+2. In each lemon, insert 1 zinc nail and 1 small strip of copper wire.
 Leave a small section in each one out for the electrical wires to connect.

 3. Using an electrical wire, connect the nail in one lemon to the copper strip in another lemon.
 Do this to each lemon to form a chain.